Hot Flashes in Menopause: Studies Show Magnesium and Primrose Oil Effective

 The study included 164 menopausal women in their 50’s who were experiencing hot flashes and insomnia and who were somewhat non-active.
 They were put into three different groups – walkers, yoga-doers and sedentary non-exercisers, and were studied for four months.

 The groups that reported their stress and tension were reduced, as well as having a betterment in their quality of life, were the women who walked regularly or took yoga classes.
-Women who walked derived the most benefit in terms of menopause symptom improvements, but yoga was also beneficial.
+Women who walked derived the most benefit in terms of improvement with menopause symptoms such as hot flashes, but yoga was also beneficial.

 Elavsky concluded: “We found a significant association between changes in cardiorespiratory (heart and lung) fitness and changes in menopausal symptoms.
 Women who experienced decreases in menopausal symptoms in the study also experienced improvements in all positive mental health and quality-of-life outcomes.”